microsoft/trident/docs/Reference/Host-Configuration/API-Reference/Selinux.md

 ### `mode` (optional)

 Override the SELinux mode.
 When not provided, no changes will be made to the existing configuration.

+Note: Trident does not support the concurrent use of SELinux and verity.
+If using verity, SELinux must not be enabled in the OS image or SELinux should be explicitly set to `disabled`.

 | Characteristic | Value                           |
 | -------------- | ------------------------------- |